-Osnabrugge et al (2013) estimated that across several countries (Switzerland, Finland, the Netherlands, Belgium, United States (US) and Taiwan): 3.4% of the population over 75 years have severe AS; of those, 75.6% would be symptomatic; of those, 15.8% are at intermediate risk of surgery.
-Thourani et al conducted a retrospective study of 141,905 US patients and estimated that 13.9% of patients who underwent SAVR were of intermediate risk.
+Osnabrugge et al (2013) estimated that across several countries (Switzerland, Finland, the Netherlands, Belgium, United States (US) and Taiwan): 3.4% of the population over 75 years have severe AS; of those, 75.6% would be symptomatic; of those, 79.1% are at low risk of surgery.
+Thourani et al conducted a retrospective study of 141,905 US patients and estimated that 80% of patients who underwent SAVR were of low risk.
+The surgery of the several countries of the several countries (Switzerland, Finland, the Netherlands, Belgium, United States (US) and Taiwan): 3.4% of the population over 75 years have severe AS; of those, 75.6% would be symptomatic; of those, 79.1% are at low risk of surgery.
+The surgery of the several countries (Switzerland, Finland, The Netherlands, Belgium, United States (US) and Taiwan): 3.4% of the population over 75 years have severe AS; of those, 75.6% would be symptomatic; of those, 79.1% are at low risk of surgery.
+The surgery of the several countries (Switzerland, Finland, Finland

-Based on the epidemiological data from Osnabrugge (2013), the prevalence of severe symptomatic AS in Australia in 2020 is 107,539, of which 16,991 patients would be considered to be an intermediate risk for surgery.
+Based on the epidemiological data from Osnabrugge (2013), the prevalence of severe symptomatic AS in Australia in 2020 is 107,539, of which 85,063 patients would be considered to be at low risk for surgery.